allthelazorz/serial2keypress/README.md

 The Morserino outputs the keyed characters on its USB-serial port, this program converts it to Windows keypresses, so you can type into any other window as long as the program is running.

 I have built the code in Visual Studio as a C++ Console App.
 I have uploaded the current build if you don't have it installed.
 I swear I haven't put any malicious thing into it, but it is generally not wise to trust a random executable you find on the Internet.

+The program will create a serial2keypress.cfg file in the working directory, write a sample config into it, and use it in the next runs.